PreranaPattnaik4/Nexus-AI-Autonomous-IT-Co-Manager/PROJECT_REPORT.md

 *   **Dashboard**: The central hub displaying task statistics, system health score, the AI Insights card, and active alerts.
 The layout is optimized for a clear, at-a-glance overview.
 *   **Tasks Views**: Filterable lists for "All Tasks," "In Progress," "Completed," and "Failed," allowing for focused task management.
 *   **Reports**: An accordion view of all generated RCA reports, stored durably in Firestore.
-*   **Chat**: A dedicated page for the System Health Assistant, featuring voice input and spoken audio output for hands-free interaction.
+*   **Chat**: A dedicated page and a slide-out panel for the System Health Assistant, featuring voice input and a professional, transparent UI.
 *   **Command Console**: A simulated IT terminal for demonstrating the AI's command execution knowledge.
 *   **Integrations**: A page to manage connections with third-party services like Jira and Slack.
 *   **Settings**: A page for managing user profiles and application themes.